gsbrodal/gsbrodal.github.io/ipsa/workload.md

 # Expected course work load

-Below is an estimation of the expected number of hours required for the course.
+Below is an estimation of the expected number of hours required for the course during the 14 weeks of teaching and the exam period.

 |                                       | Hours pr week |  Hours  |
 |:--------------------------------------|:-------------:|--------:|